I support Gloucestershire County Council’s campaign. I pledge my support for the A417 Solution.Pledge your support »

 Cllr Steve Jordan, leader of Cheltenham Borough Council: “As leader of Cheltenham Borough Council I have given my support to getting the Missing Link sorted out once and for all.
 This junction has been a problem for years as it was never dealt with when the rest of the road was upgraded.
 It is an accident black spot and it causes delays which both damage our economy and pollute our environment.

 “In recent years, various solutions have been proposed, cheap options that would never have fixed the main problem and probably made things worse for Cheltenham, and incredibly expensive ones that would be unsustainable for our taxpayers.
-The A417 Loop is important for the whole of Gloucestershire and the wider area, but will not happen without central government support.”
+The A417 Missing Link is important for the whole of Gloucestershire and the wider area, but will not happen without central government support.”

 Forest of Dean District Council